suculent/thinx-lib-esp8266-arduinoc/README.md

 # What's New

-* Added example that combines THiNX with any other UART device (SigFox) for outage reporting with battery backup
+* Added support for fetching timestamp using epoch() after first checkin
-* Added possibility to set own status string on check-in
+* Added time() and date() string functions with customizable formatting

 # Usage